molgenis/league-of-robots/roles/online_docs/templates/mkdocs/docs/archive.md

    dm-user $ sha256sum /groups/[group]/[prm0X]/projects/project-x.tar.gz > /groups/[group]/[prm0X]/projects/project-x.tar.gz.sha256sum
 ```

-In order to speed up the checkup process when checking on the remote storage side, it is
+To expedite the checksum verification process on the remote storage side, it is
 recommended to use **`sha256sum`** for making a fingerprint.

 ### Uploading